ZSL-RSI-SC/ZSSC_ReCTR/README.md

 **ReCTR**

-This GitHub repository contains the training code for the paper  "** ReCTR: Cross Transformer augmented Feature Refinement for Zero-Shot Remote Sensing Scene Classification **".
+This GitHub repository contains the training code for the paper  "** ReCTR: Learning Refined Cross Transformer Representations for Zero-Shot Remote Sensing Scene Classification **".

 **The Framework for the ReCTR **